(530)626-4211

 are giving permission to that business to begin the smog TEST for the

 price listed.
 Key word here is TEST and not smog PASS.
-Beginning a
+Often times, having a full and complete smog test

 performed, even if it is failing for one or more things, offers you an